Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 Generators are given by symbols $[a]$ of degree $+1$ for $a \in K^\times$, and a symbol $\eta$ of degree $-1$ called the \emph{Hopf element}.
 Let us introduce the following notations to formulate the relations:

-Relations are given as follows, whenever they make sense: \begin{enumerate} \item[(MW1)] $[a,1-a]=0$ \item[(MW2)] $[ab]=[a]+[b]+\eta.[a,b]$ \item[(MW3)] $\eta[a]=[a]\eta$ \item[(MW4)] $\eta h=0$ \end{enumerate} Obviously, Milnor-Witt K-theory is a covariant functor with respect to inclusion morphisms of fields.
-Given such a map $\varphi:K \rightarrow L$, the natural morphism of $\ZZ$-graded ring (homogeneous of degree $0$):
+Relations are given as follows, whenever they make sense: \begin{enumerate} \item[(MW1)] $[a,1-a]=0$ \item[(MW2)] $[ab]=[a]+[b]+\eta.[a,b]$ \item[(MW3)] $\eta[a]=[a]\eta$ \item[(MW4)] $\eta h=0$ \end{enumerate} Obviously, Milnor-Witt K-theory is a covariant functor with respect to morphisms of fields.
+Given such a map $\varphi:K \rightarrow L$, there is an obvious morphism of $\ZZ$-graded ring (homogeneous of degree $0$):